raj230848/Deepflow/deepflow/README.md

  II.Regularization

-    to get rid of overfitting, we use regularisation 1.L1 regularization
+    to get rid of overfitting, we have used regularisation 1.L1 regularization
      2.L2 regularization